December 13, 2019

-Over time, the role of the front-end has changed.
-The front-end is given the highest importance to attract users with design, architecture, speed, and execution – effectively and efficiently.
-While back-end of any app got a makeover with architectural concepts like microservices, front-end is still following the same architecture – monolithic where everything is unified, composed all in one piece.
+Over time, the role of the front end has changed.
+The front end is given the highest importance to attract users with design, architecture, speed, and execution – effectively and efficiently.
+While the back end of any app got a makeover with architectural concepts like microservices, the front end is still following the same architecture – monolithic where everything is unified, composed all in one piece.

 Here are some points worth your attention.

-There is one answer to all these problems, micro front-end.
+There is one answer to all these problems, the micro front end.

 Each micro front end is a smaller chunk of code having a specific purpose to accomplish.
 This makes it easier for the developers to build, test, and deploy independently.

 These decoupled codebases can also result in inappropriate coupling and complexities between components in some situations.
-It also mandates teams to look upon data and events flows between different parts of the application.
+It also mandates teams to look at data and event flow between different parts of the application.

-The one more point is we now have modern technologies and diverse tech stack for front-end.
+One more point is we now have modern technologies and a diverse tech stack for the front-end.
 The incremental upgrade allows experimenting with the newest technology that is suitable for the particular part without worrying about an interruption in customer experience.

-There are various approaches to implement micro front-end in your application.
-It covers how best an application manages micro front-end by applying different techniques right from centralized routing to cross-application communication.
+There are various approaches to implementing the micro front-end in your application.
+It covers how best an application manages the micro front-end by applying different techniques right from centralized routing to cross-application communication.